whatsapp_btn

 Traditional Software Development Stages

-Traditional software development is the process of designing and developing basic software.
-It is used when the security and other aspects of the programme are unimportant.
-It is used by newcomers to construct software.
+Traditional software development is the process of designing and developing basic software, often associated with traditional project management vs agile project management.
+It is used when the security and other aspects of the program are unimportant and is typically employed by newcomers to construct software.
 It is divided into five stages:

 Requirement Analysis